 A lot of the reason blogs started mentioning mystery, and imagining some kind of imminent grand unveiling, is because "Easy" is such a freaking good song for such a young band.
 It's not polished, but it shines, and it has a professionalism to it that you only understand once you know the background of each of Mother's members.
 Darren is the bassist in New York band Rathborne, Simon is the New Zealand-born guitarist in LA band No, Penn is an actor best known for his role in Gossip Girl, whose musical skills were recently seen in the Jeff Buckley biopic Greetings From Tim Buckley, and Jimmy is a programmer and producer rapidly overtaking Dev Hynes as the hippest producer in town, responsible for the development of Lolawolf and Reputante.
-Because of Jimmy's involvement, the band had a producer straight away, and, as soon as they started hitting on a sound, began writing and finishing material in a swift and unfussy way that perfectly suits the way we consume music in 2014.
-According to a factsheet, the band's influences range from post-disco to experimental rock to 'everything DFA' (Jimmy is a known James Murphy fan), but what you'll hear in the music is each of their individual influences filtered into a minimalist landscape - only the essential parts according to the needs of the song.
+Because of Jimmy's involvement, the band had a producer straight away, and, as soon as they started hitting on a sound, they began writing and finishing material in a swift and unfussy way that perfectly suits the way we consume music in 2014.
+According to a factsheet, the band's influences range from post-disco to experimental rock to "everything DFA" (Jimmy loves James Murphy), but what you'll hear in the music is each of their individual influences filtered into a minimalist landscape—only the essential parts according to the needs of the song.
 "There are no guitar chords on the record," they point out.